 Also, from this perspective, one can see sexual liberalism as mainly self-interested politicking for strategy 3.
 Getting to sleep around, while waiting to have children until you’ve gotten your professional degree and established your career, makes your twenties tolerable.

 The core of the monist counterculture was college-educated, middle class people in their twenties.
 Some went back to the “straight world” in their thirties, pursuing the delayed strategy.
 Some “dropped out” permanently and defaulted to the opportunistic strategy.
 You can view their contempt for “traditional marriage” as merely a self-interested attempt to harm those pursuing strategy 2.

 Indeed, while sexual freedom is functional for some people, the change in social attitudes since the ’60s has been devastating for others.
 I find plausible arguments made by Charles Murray, in Coming Apart: The State of White America, 1960-2010, and Theodore Dalrymple, in Life at the Bottom: The Worldview That Makes the Underclass.
-The loosening of social norms, particularly around sex, drugs, and family, which originated in the monist counterculture and which is propagated by the leftish upper middle class, has been catastrophic for the working class.
-Millions who might have led decent early-marriage strategy-2 lives have slipped instead into the underclass: destructive drug addiction, permanent unemployment, crime, child neglect and abuse.13
+The loosening of social norms, particularly around sex, drugs, and family, which originated in the monist counterculture and which is propagated by the leftish upper middle class, has been a welcome liberation for many.
+It has been catastrophic for others, disproportionately in lower classes.
+Many who might have led decent early-marriage strategy-2 lives have slipped instead into the underclass: destructive drug addiction, permanent unemployment, crime, child neglect and abuse.13

 The monist counterculture’s Romantic fantasy of community was the rural commune.
 One reason those failed was that most hippies were from middle-class urban backgrounds, and had no clue how to start a balky tractor, snake a drain, or slaughter a hog.
 The core of the dualist counterculture came from the rural working class, for whom such things are everyday tasks.
 If only they had been able to cooperate!